Maumagnaguagno/HyperTensioN/README.md

 Both cases are supported, but HyperTensioN evaluates the preconditions of each set independently while [JSHOP] only evaluates the last if the previous ones evaluated to false in the same block.
 In order to copy this behavior one would need to declare the methods in the same Ruby method (losing label definition), which could decrease readability.
 [JSHOP] axioms and external calls are not supported, such features are part of [HyperTensioN U](../../../HyperTensioN_U).
+All [symbolic expression](https://en.wikipedia.org/wiki/S-expression) parsers can be faster with [Ichor](../../../Ichor), using ``ruby -r path/ichor Hype.rb ...`` and uncommenting their Ichor related lines.

 One can always not believe the Hype and [convert descriptions manually](docs/Custom.md), following a style that achieves a better or faster solution.
 Counters in methods can be used to return after a certain amount of unifications is decomposed without success.